-This course is accredited by the Association for Dance Movement Psychotherapy UK so you can be confident that you’ll be learning the most up to date thinking on Dance Movement Psychotherapy.
-On successful completion, you’ll be eligible to register as a Dance Movement Psychotherapist.
+This course is accredited by the Association for Dance Movement Psychotherapy UK (ADMP UK) which can allow an opportunity for routes to UKCP accreditation.
+This way you can be confident that you will be learning the most up to date thinking on Dance Movement Psychotherapy.
+On successful completion, you will be eligible to register as a Dance Movement Psychotherapist within ADMP UK.

 Build your experience

-We welcome guest speakers and offer perspectives on both international and national and global approaches.
-There is the possibility to develop projects and relationships with employers when you are on placements, and develop local and global networks.
-It is possible to present your ideas at conferences and develop your research ideas.
+We welcome guest speakers and offer perspectives on international, national and global approaches.
+There is the possibility to develop projects and relationships with employers when you are on clinical placements and develop local and global networks.
+It is also possible to present your ideas at conferences as well as develop your research ideas.

 Understand theory and practice

-It’s important to understand the roots of Dance Movement Psychotherapy, from the early pioneers through to the current thinking.
-You’ll cover concepts such as the theory and practice of the art form and the importance of improvisation, creativity, and play.
+It’s important to understand the roots of Dance Movement Psychotherapy, from the early pioneers through to the current perspective.
+You’ll cover concepts such as the theory and practice of Dance Movement Psychotherapy and the importance of improvisation, creativity, and play.

 You’ll use and reflect on psychotherapeutic theory, while considering the implications for placement and practice.

-The somatic understanding in psychotherapeutic practice is essential to the understanding of the dance and movement practice.
-You’ll also explore anatomy and physiology, which are essential to your understanding of movement and its relevance for psychotherapy through experiential mediums in arts practice and in particular dance.
+The somatic understanding in psychotherapeutic practice is an essential foundation of Dance and Movement Psychotherapy.
+You’ll also explore anatomy and physiology, which are essential to your understanding of movement and its relevance for psychotherapy through experiential mediums in arts- based practice and in particular dance.

 We have excellent facilities, including a dance studio and enjoy cooperation and commonality with the other Arts Therapies.